 Each SEO company can choose how they want to bill their clients.
 Some charge by the hour and some charge by the project.
 Many SEO companies charge a monthly fee to manage your SEO.
 This usually covers a monthly retainer of hours.
 Quality SEOs are going to charge quality prices.
 If you are looking for a range, most SEOs charge $150-$300/hr.
 Worldwide, SEOs charge an average of $167.59/hr.
 This isn’t absolute and can fluctuate but it can give you an idea of how much you should be paying for SEO.
 So if you are paying a company $200/mo to do your SEO, if they were in fact doing quality work, you would only get maybe two hours of work from them each month.
 This isn’t going to move the needle at all.
 The reason the company is only charging you $200/mo is because: 1) They may have little experience and charge a lower rate per hour or 2) they are just taking your money and not doing much for you.

 Think of a skilled cabinet maker.
 You are getting very specialized service coupled with experience.
 SEO takes time, research, expertise, technical knowledge, patience and requires local SEO software and tools, etc.

 Would you hire a cabinet maker to build and install cabinets in your kitchen or would you try to do it yourself?
 Most likely, you would hire a professional because you want the work to be done right and you want the finished product to be amazing.
 What if a cabinet maker offered to do it for $500 but other companies quoted you $5,000?
 You would know something is not quite right.

 Sure, you could always do it yourself if you had a knack for it.
 But you would not get the same results as an expert would get.
 An expert is very familiar with the ins-and-outs and has a routine down.
-Believe it or not, good SEOs are like construction companies in that regard.
+Believe it or not, good SEOs are like cabinet makers in that regard.
 Generally, they do good work and get good results.
 That’s why SEO can be so expensive.